Essay

 Tailwind Class Highlighting

 mini.hipatterns renders Tailwind utility class names like bg-blue-500 or text-emerald-300 with the actual color inline (background tint + contrasting fg).
-Works in html / css / js / ts / vue / svelte / astro / handlebars / twig / postcss.
-The Tailwind palette lives in config/tailwind_colors.lua as a pure data module.
+Works across 18 filetypes including html, css, js, ts, vue, svelte, astro, handlebars, twig, and postcss.
+The Tailwind palette lives in config/tailwind_colors.lua as a pure data module — 22 color families, 11 shades each.

 It coexists with nvim-colorizer (which still handles hex / rgb / hsl / CSS named colors) — zero overlap.